UofT-DSI/applying_statistical_concepts/05_instructors/README.md

 <hr>

 ## Definitions
 **Lecture**: A Lecture is a synchronous period of time, lasting up to 3 hours, where the Technical Facilitator will facilitate and deliver the contents and learning outcomes online through Zoom.
-Learners are encouraged to participate and ask questions as they learn.
+Participants are encouraged to participate and ask questions as they learn.
 Breaks are given if lecture goes pass an hour, with a 10 minutes break given for every hour still in a lecture.

 **Work Period**: A Work Period is an asynchronous period of time, lasting up to 3 hours.
-The learners will work on their assignments and/or homework during this block of time.
-A Learning Suport Staff will be present online through Zoom to assist the learners and answer any questions they may have.
-As work periods are asynchronous and flexible, learners can choose to work on their own time.
+The participants will work on their assignments and/or homework during this block of time.
+A Learning Suport Staff will be present online through Zoom to assist the participants and answer any questions they may have.
+As work periods are asynchronous and flexible, participants can choose to work on their own time.
 However, it is encouraged to work during the block of time when a Learning Suport Staff is present.

 **Assignments**: An Assignment is work assigned as part of the certification.
-They are slightly more difficult, providing an opportunity for learners to integrate and synthesize what they have learned throughout the week to meet the set learning outcomes.
+They are slightly more difficult, providing an opportunity for participants to integrate and synthesize what they have learned throughout the week to meet the set learning outcomes.